 - Preheat oven to 250 degrees.
 Grease two large baking sheets.

-- In heavy saucepot, combine butter, honey, brown sugar, and salt.
+- In a heavy saucepot, combine the butter, honey, brown sugar, and salt.
 Place over medium heat and stir continuously until it comes to a boil.
 Stop stirring and let boil, undisturbed, for three minutes.1 cup honey, 1 cup unsalted butter, 1 cup packed brown sugar, 1 teaspoon salt

-- Remove from heat and stir in baking soda and flavorings.
-Place 1/2 of cooled popcorn in a large dishpan (I do mine in two batches) and pour half caramel sauce over.
+- Remove from the heat and stir in the baking soda and flavorings.
+Place 1/2 of the cooled popcorn in a large dishpan (I do mine in two batches) and pour over half of the caramel sauce.
 Stir until evenly coated.
 Spread onto baking sheet and repeat with remainder on another baking sheet.1/2 teaspoon baking soda, 1 teaspoon vanilla extract, 1 teaspoon butter flavoring, 3 gallons popped popcorn

-- Place in oven and bake at 250 for one hour, stirring every fifteen minutes.
-Allow to cool and break apart before placing in airtight container.
+- Place in the oven and bake at 250 for one hour, stirring every 15 minutes.
+Allow to cool and break apart before placing in an airtight container.